 The Sandwich Generation and the Importance of Powers of Attorney

-If you’ve got a child headed off to college this month, then things such as power of attorney and living will documents are probably the last thing on your mind.
-You are also likely among the group identified in a 2012 study by the Pew Research Center as “the sandwich generation”.
+If you’ve got a child headed off to college this month, then you are likely among the group identified in a 2012 study by the Pew Research Center as “the sandwich generation”.
 The study revealed that roughly 47% of adults in their 40’s and 50’s find themselves “sandwiched” between two generations that need their help – caring for children at home and/or financially supporting kids at university, while also providing a variety of supports to an aging parent.

 You may find yourself at or nearing this phase of your life.
 Understandably, it can feel overwhelming; but there are things you can do to prepare and to make the task before you more manageable.
 MarketWatch’s 6 Lessons for the Sandwich Generation can provide some additional areas to think about, but for our purposes, we’ll stick to the legal documents that you’ll need to care for your aging parents and college-aged child if the time comes that they need you to be their voice or their representative.

 What documents do I need?
 And why do I need them?

 - Durable Power of Attorney: This document lets an individual name the person they trust to represent them concerning financial matters during their lifetime.
 In the event your parent or college-aged child becomes incapacitated, they’ll need someone to pay the bills, talk to the financial institutions and just generally manage their financial affairs.
 It can also be customized to address specific areas, such as Medicaid planning.
 This will be where an attorney’s expertise will be very helpful.